TheCynosure/algos/README.md

 # algos
-A repository for learning rust while also learning higher level computer science data structures and algorithms :)
+A repository for learning rust while also learning higher level computer science data structures and algorithms.
+I just pick whatever interests me at that time, or whatever I am studying in class at that time.

-## Why?

-I need to learn rust and am also want to learn some cool data structures and algorithms.